solana-labs/cluster/README.md

 ## Launch *THE* cluster
 Same as launching a development cluster except:
-1. You need access to the `solana-mainnet` GCE project
+1. You need access to the `solana-cluster` GCE project
 1. `SOLANA_METRICS_CONFIG` is automatically configured
 1. `export PRODUCTION=1` before running `./launch-cluster.sh`